ShakirSalman/docs-site/docs/user-guide/install-docker.md

-# z/OS Installation Roadmap
+# Docker Installation Roadmap

-To install Zowe&trade; on z/OS, there are two parts.
-The first part is the Zowe runtime that consists of four components: Zowe Application Framework, z/OS Explorer Services, Zowe API Mediation Layer, and ZSS.
+To install Zowe&trade; using Docker, there are three parts.
+The first part is the Zowe z/OS runtime which contains the ZSS component.
 The second part is the Zowe Cross Memory Server.
 This is an authorized server application that provides privileged services to Zowe in a secure manner.
+The third part is the Zowe Docker image, which runs on a Linux host.
+It consists of three components: Zowe Application Framework, z/OS Explorer Services, and Zowe API Mediation Layer.

-If you want to use Docker, instead follow this related page: [Installing Zowe Server Components using Docker](install-docker.md)
+If you want to install all server components on z/OS instead, instead follow this related page: [Installing Zowe Server Components on z/OS](install-zos.md)

 Review the installation diagram and the introduction in this topic to see the general installation sequence and the most important tasks that are to be performed during installation and configuration.
 You can click each step on the diagram for detailed instructions.